5 Creative Ways to Give Wildlife a Home

 A QUESTION FOR YOU:

-What do YOU do for wildlife on your property?
+What do YOU do to attract wildlife on your property?

 (Coffee money – thank you!)